Driving While Disqualified

 Since a Provincial Court Judge has ordered the suspension, disobeying the judge’s order is considered a very serious offence.
 At the trial the crown attorney will be seeking to send the accused to jail, usually considering a period of at least ninety (90) days to be an appropriate sentence.

-Our lawyers are experts in motor vehicle law and together with former police officers we provide the best defense available for your charge.
-There is no charge for an initial consultation of your case and we can explain to you the implications and how a lawyer can defend you in court.
+There is no charge for an initial consultation of your case and we can explain to you the implications and a defense for you in court.

 Call us now to discuss your case at 1.888.668.8946, or contact the office in your area >